bazelbuild/starlark/spec.md

 Dictionaries provide constant-time operations to insert an element, to look up the value for a key, or to remove an element.
 Dictionaries are implemented using hash tables, so keys must be hashable.
-Hashable values include `None`, Booleans, numbers, and strings, and tuples composed from hashable values.
-Most mutable values, such as lists, and dictionaries, are not hashable, unless they are frozen.
+Hashable values include `None`, Booleans, numbers, strings, and bytes, and tuples composed from hashable values.
+Most mutable values, such as lists and dictionaries, are not hashable, unless they are frozen.
 Attempting to use a non-hashable value as a key in a dictionary results in a dynamic error.